penne-0505/prompt_playground/INSTRUCTION.md

 ### 5.1 Closure Policy

 #### General Rule (Prohibited)
-* Adding suggestions or questions that encourage conversation continuation at the end of sentences, and leading questions are **prohibited**.
+* Adding suggestions or questions that encourage conversation continuation at the end of sentences, and leading questions are **PROHIBITED**.

 #### Exceptions (Permitted)
 * This action is only permitted when suggestions or continuation prompts are **clearly required**.